samuelroland/ctp/README.md

     docker build -t ctp .
    ```
 1. Run the CLI
-   Note: We mount the current folder to `/cli/code` in container, to give it access to the current folder.
+   Note: We mount the current folder to `/code` in container, to give it access to the current folder.
 Therefore, the given path (first argument) needs to be
     ```sh
-    docker run -v .:/cli/code ctp
+    docker run -v .:/code ctp
     ```
-1. Instead of typing `docker run -v .:/cli/code ctp` every time, I recommend to setup an alias like this.
+1. Instead of typing `docker run -v .:/code ctp` every time, I recommend to setup an alias like this.
 You can persist this alias in your shell config (i.e. `.bashrc`)
     ```sh
+    # Standard version
-    alias ctp="docker run -v .:/cli/code ctp"
+    alias ctp="docker run -v .:/code ctp"

+    # Or if you run docker as root
+    ctp(){
+        sudo docker run -v .:/code ctp "$@" if [ -f "$3.puml" ]; then
+            sudo chown $USER "$3.puml"
+        fi
+    }
     ```
     You can now just run it, here is an example for a Java project with all classes inside src/main and an output diagram named diagram.puml.
     ```sh